-Millions of Americans – 44 million to be exact – have low bone density or osteoporosis.
+Millions of Americans – 54 million to be exact – have low bone density or osteoporosis.
 In fact, about one in two women and up to one in four men over the age of 50 will break a bone due to osteoporosis.
-By 2020, half of all Americans over age 50 are expected to have low bone density or osteoporosis.
+The disease causes an estimated two million broken bones every year.

 While osteoporosis is common among white women, men and women of all races can have the disease.
 Also, while the disease is more common in older people, it can strike at any age.